 - Embryonic Germ (EG) Stemcells can isolated from the precursor to human gonads but requires aborted fetuses.

 All 3 of the previous ES cells typically require isolation from fetal or embryonic tissue.
-Some ES lines such as induced pluripotent cells however can now be can be cultured in our labs using special growth medium but are still very difficult to control during the differentiation process.(23658023)
+Some ES lines such as induced pluripotent cells however can now be can be cultured in our labs using special growth medium but are still very difficult to control during mesoderm production and the differentiation process.(23658023)